What Are Hemorrhoids?

 - Avoid straining when trying to pass a stool, as this puts greater pressure on the veins in your lower rectum.

 - If you feel the urge to pass a bowel movement, try to go as soon as you can.

-Although these lifestyle remedies can be useful, it is still essential to see a gastroenterologist for an accurate diagnosis and treatment plan for your condition.
+Although these lifestyle changes can be beneficial, it is still necessary to consult a gastroenterologist for an accurate diagnosis and treatment plan.
 We look forward to meeting you.

 As the best-in-class gastroenterologists, our hemorrhoid doctors provide highly personalized and comprehensive care.
 Their philosophies regarding the doctor/patient relationship are based on trust and have earned them some of the most respected reputations in New York.